davidbiehl/backbone.cocomp/README.md

     cocomp.set "box", boxes
     cocomp.set "another_box", moreBoxes
     cocomp.set "search", searchResults

+    # In the view, listen for the cocomp events on another box

+    @listenTo @model, 'cocomp:in:box cocomp:in:another_box', @onInBox
+    @listenTo @model, 'cocomp:out:box cocomp:in:another_box', @onOutBox

+## The Events

+The events are triggered on each model in each collection.
+There are basically two types of events that will be triggered: `cocomp:in` and `cocomp:out`.

+* `cocomp:in`  - triggered when the model exists, or is added to, another collection
+* `cocomp:out` - triggered when the model doesn't exists, or is removed from another collection

+If there are only two collections `set` on your CoComp instance, it may be sufficient to listen to these events.
+However, a more specific event is also triggered that indicates the name of the collection the model was being compared to.

+In the example above, we `set` a "box" collection and a "search" collection.

+    cocomp.set "box", boxes
+    cocomp.set "search", searchResults

+Then, in the `SearchResultView` we listen for the `cocomp:in:box` and the `cocomp:out:box` events.
+This way we can fine-tune our event handlers based on the collection the model is being compared to.
+Likewise, the models in the "box" collection will receive `cocomp:in:search` and `cocomp:out:search` events.

+##### License

 Copyright (c) 2013 David Biehl.
 This software is licensed under the MIT License.